Jeevamk/React-Notes/README.md

-# Q: What is react ?
+# Q : What is react ?
 React is a javascript library used to create interactive user interfaces.
 Especially for creating single page application by using reusable components.

 # Q : What is `SPA` (Single page application) ?